 Are you dealing with overwhelming sadness or depression?
 It’s possible that you haven’t dealt with past grief and trauma.
 Read How to Recover From Loss and Survive Grief.

-4. Be gentle with yourself as you deal with the grief of pet loss
+4. Be gentle with yourself as you grieve

 Are you beating yourself up for giving your dog away?
 I sure did, for the longest time.
 I regretted our decision, and wished I hadn’t rehomed our dog Jazz.